redhat-gpte-labs/practical-intro-to-container-security/lab7.md

 ## Inspecting Content

 Docker images can easily be pulled from any public registry and run on a container host but is this good practice?
 Do we trust this image and what are its contents?
 A better approach would be to inspect and scan the image first.
-The atomic command that ships with RHEL7 Server provides complete scanning functionality for images.
+The atomic command that ships with RHEL7 Server provides complete scanning functionality for container images.

 #### Atomic diff